-During the certification or recertification process, the eligibility staff member may discover other information which indicates someone in the household is an illegal alien.
-To determine that a member or members of that household are in fact illegal aliens based on this other information; it must be reported to USCIS.
+During the certification or recertification process, the eligibility staff member may discover other information which indicates someone in the household is an undocumented alien.
+To determine that a member or members of that household are in fact undocumented aliens based on this other information, it must be reported to USCIS.
+We must conform to the reporting requirements of the PRWORA and the Interagency Notice.